 Located in the North-east of Scotland, Aberdeen is Scotland’s third largest city after Glasgow and Edinburgh, with a population of around 220,000 people.
 Also known as the Granite City, it is cosmopolitan and vibrant and offers a huge range of activities, with something for everyone.

-Situated next to the North Sea and its many stunning beaches and coastline, you can regularly spot the city’s most popular residents, the Bottlenose Dolphins.
-Surfing, kayaking and sailing are also popular past-times, despite the distinct chill of the North Sea!
+Situated next to the North Sea and its many stunning beaches and coastline, you can often spot the city’s most popular residents, the bottlenose dolphins, along with seals, heron, otters and other wildlife.
+Walking, cycling, surfing, kayaking, sailing and swimming are popular past-times, despite the distinct chill of the North Sea!

 The city is just a short drive from the beautiful countryside of both Royal Deeside and Aberdeenshire, where there is an abundance of castles, lochs, rivers and distilleries to visit, as well as many outdoor activities, including hillwalking, golf, ski-ing, fishing and kayaking to name just a few.